 Cons

-It does take a very steady, patient hand to become a successful Tattoo Artist.
+Becoming a successful Tattoo Artist takes a very steady, patient hand.
 It can take hours or days to complete a single tattoo, so you shouldn’t become a Tattoo Artist unless you are willing to be dedicated to the craft.

 Next, prepare a professional art portfolio to showcase your work.
-Your tattoo portfolio should include original designs and photographs of your work, and can also include drawings.
+Your tattoo portfolio should include original designs and photographs of your work and can also include drawings.
 You’ll also need to prepare a cover letter and resume to keep with your portfolio, addressed to the shop where you want to apprentice.
 Once your portfolio is ready, you can take it to a tattoo shop and apply as an apprentice.

 There’s no replacement for experience in the tattoo industry.
 You need to work in a real shop with a mentor to hone your skills and your art.
-The experience of working in an actual shop with clients and other Tattoo Artists is irreplicable, which is why a tattoo apprenticeship is key to becoming a successful Tattoo Artist.
+The experience of working in an actual shop with clients and other Tattoo Artists is irreplicable, which is why a tattoo apprenticeship is critical to becoming a successful Tattoo Artist.

 Some tattoo apprenticeships are wild, unstable, and only intended to use you for free labor cleaning up the shop and doing administrative work that someone else would be otherwise paid to do.
 Be careful.
 If you find yourself in one of these, make a change.